 Treatment for Panic Attacks

 If you’re experiencing panic attacks that are interfering with your ability to relax, enjoy your social life or work, it’s important to seek treatment.
-Bluff’s team of experienced physicians, psychiatrists and therapists has the expertise to treat addiction along with co-occurring panic disorder.
+Bluff’s team of experienced professionals, psychiatric providers and therapists has the expertise to treat addiction along with co-occurring panic disorder.
 Alleviating panic disorder is crucial to helping patients achieve the peace of mind that they need to remain drug and alcohol free.
 Treatments for panic disorder offered at Bluff’s Augusta, Georgia residential addiction rehab center include:

 Psychotherapy, also called talk therapy, helps individuals understand panic attacks and panic disorder while learning strategies to cope with a panic attack should one occur.
 Through cognitive behavioral therapy (CBT), individuals learn to recognize panic attack symptoms for what they are – frightening, but not actually dangerous.
 While a person may feel like they are having a heart attack, in reality they’re not.
 Recognizing this can help people learn to worry less that they will experience another panic attack.
 And if they do, knowing that they are actually OK can make the symptoms less terrifying.
 In CBT, individuals also work toward overcoming fears of situations that they may have avoided in the past because of anxiety about having a panic attack in public.